fbpx Skip to content

 Last Resource

 Bleeding emergencies can escalate in a matter of seconds, but an important note you must remember when facing one is that tourniquets are not the initial method for managing bleeding.
-In most cases, applying direct pressure is the first step in controlling life-threatening external bleeding.
-At the same time, tourniquets are the last resource when the bleeding is uncontrollable or the severity or location of the injury requires a tourniquet.
-It is essential for a first aider to identify when to use tourniquets; here are some examples that will help you in the assessment of the environment and patient;
+In most cases, applying direct pressure is the first step in controlling life-threatening external bleeding, which helps ensure the bleeding stops and prevents further complications.
+At the same time, tourniquets are the last resort when the bleeding is uncontrollable or the severity or location of the injury requires a tourniquet.
+It is essential for a first aider to identify when to use tourniquets, especially when dealing with an injured person who is at risk of severe blood loss.
+Here are some examples that will help you in the assessment of the environment and patient;

 • Profuse or uncontrollable bleeding of a limb:

 There are some situations where the bleeding becomes uncontrollable.
-This could be due to arterial bleeding, characterized by bright red, spurting blood or a continuous flow of blood that can not be controlled with manual compression.
+This could be due to arterial bleeding, characterized by bright red, spurting blood or a continuous flow of blood that cannot be controlled with manual compression.
+In such cases, it’s crucial to act quickly to control bleeding and prevent life-threatening blood loss in the injured person.

 • Life-threatening injuries where bleeding cannot be controlled by direct pressure:

-A tourniquet may be necessary if the individual faces a severe laceration, puncture wound, or amputation, and direct pressure becomes ineffective in controlling the bleeding.
-The injury involves significant blood loss in these emergencies, and a tourniquet can prevent exsanguination.
-Rapid and significant blood loss can lead to hypovolemic shock, which causes inadequate perfusion of vital organs and tissues.
-This can be identified as pale skin, rapid pulse and altered mental status.
+A tourniquet may be necessary if the injured person faces a severe laceration, puncture wound, or amputation, and direct pressure becomes ineffective in controlling the bleeding.
+The injury involves significant blood loss in these emergencies, and a tourniquet can help stop bleeding and prevent exsanguination.
+When applying a tourniquet, it’s essential to ensure it is tight enough to control bleeding but not so tight as to cause unnecessary damage.
+Rapid and significant blood loss can lead to hypovolemic shock, which reduces blood volume and causes inadequate perfusion of vital organs and tissues.
+This can be identified by symptoms such as pale skin, rapid pulse, and altered mental status.
+It’s important to note that the application of a tourniquet can be extremely painful, so the injured person may need reassurance during treatment.

 • Injuries in remote or tactical environments where immediate medical assistance is not available: